CantaraJS/cantara/docs/docs/quick_start.md

 ## Further reading

 Now you have the basics to start developing your app.
-For the next steps, e.g. creating a production build of your app, publishung packages to NPM or writing and executing tests, go the [Guides section of the docs](guides_intro).
+For the next steps, e.g. creating a production build of your app, publishung packages to NPM or writing and executing tests, go the [Docs](docs_intro).
 Here, all of the more advanced topics are covered.
 Have fun!